 Then it was back to Artur and Gosia’s place to spend the night, a small group of us got a taxi as they live out in the suburbs, two taxis actually, we’d picked up Robert, another friend.
 When we got “home” Gosia treated us to an impromptu supper of cold meats, some sort of salad (rubbish description but it tasted really good), hard boiled eggs, tea, beer and other good stuff.
 Polish hospitality, you can’t beat it.

 Sunday morning was bright and clear, only a few fleeting clouds in the sky.
 There was beer for breakfast.
 No, no, there really was beer for breakfast.
 Somehow, I didn’t partake.
-After breakfast, Artur, Asia and I walked to the local tram stop where we said goodbye to Artur and Asia and I got onto the tram for the city centre.
+After breakfast, we walked to the local tram stop where Asia and I said goodbye to Artur and got onto the tram for the city centre.
 At the main railway station I said goodbye to Asia and boarded a train for Warsaw.
 I sat back in my seat and watched the sunlit countryside glide past.
 It was a very different day to the day before.

 When I got to Warsaw I checked into my hotel, went out and had a meal; tomorrow I was flying back to England but for this evening, Warsaw was mine!
 And then, like a steel ball-bearing caught in a magnetic field, I was inexorably drawn towards my favourite bar in Warsaw, JaBeerWocky.
 I sat at a table, enjoying the Polish brew and indulging in a spot of people watching, as I am ofttimes wont to do.